Network Topology «Prev Next»

 Objective Describe the characteristics of the sqlnet.ora file for an Oracle server.

-Characteristics of the "sqlnet.ora file" for an Oracle shared server 11g
+Characteristics of the sqlnet.ora File for an Oracle Database 19c Shared Server

 1. Authentication Settings

-• SQLNET.AUTHENTICATION_SERVICES: Specifies the authentication services to be used, like NONE, NTS (for Windows NT authentication), or KERBEROS5.
-In a shared server environment, this parameter determines how clients authenticate to the database.
+• SQLNET.AUTHENTICATION_SERVICES: Specifies the authentication services to be used, such as NONE, NTS (for Windows NT authentication), or KERBEROS5.
+In a shared server environment, this parameter determines how clients authenticate to the database, ensuring secure access across multiple shared processes.

 SQLNET.AUTHENTICATION_SERVICES = (NONE)